chumpro/eponec/README.md

 Eponec allows for parallelization of parsing, but this is not implemented yet.

-Currently eponec contains the basic set of grammar components including Or, Group, Repeat, Regex, Text, Label, Use and Call in addition to some grammar components useful for dealing with tokens which are Token and TokensRepeat.
-It is also easy to create new components, for example for math, web and databases.
+Eponec contains the basic set of grammar components including Or, Group, Repeat, Regex, Text, Label, Use and Call in addition to some grammar components useful for dealing with tokens which are Token and TokensRepeat.
+It is easy to create new components, for example for math, web and databases.

 Eponec uses a context dictionary during parsing.
 This is where labeled data is set.
 The generate method of Parser objects returns this dictionary after generation, making the labeled data available to the caller.

-Eponec is very simple, powerful and customizable.

 ### Working with text